Full Moon In Taurus Ritual

 You can see how I have been totally inspired & devoted my life’s path to learning & now sharing these sacred practices.

-Thus far my life experience & training have taught me the marriage of yoga & dance As well as including the ancient sister science to yoga Ayurveda ritual & practices .
+Thus far, my life experience & training have taught me the marriage of yoga & dance, as well as including the ancient sister science to yoga, Ayurveda ritual & practices.
 These 3 ancient pathways have come together in such profound ways.
 They are the core triad of all my offerings.

 “The Priestess and the Performer